otrv4/otrv4/otrv4.md

 R0, Ca0_0, Cb0_0 = KDF(SharedSecret)
 ```
 - For the Initiator:
-  - She will ratchet once again by generating a new pair of DH keys and derive R1, Ca1_0, Cb1_0
+  - She will perform a new ratchet once again by generating a new pair of DH keys and derive R1, Ca1_0, Cb1_0
 - For the Receiver:
   - He will reuse the DH keys used in the DAKE